Demo

 Zluri's advanced access review solution is tailored in adherence to SOX compliance.
 SOX 404(b) requires companies to have effective processes for reviewing and testing internal controls, including access controls.

 Zluri's automation in access review processes ensures efficiency and accuracy in assessing access controls, which is essential for demonstrating compliance with SOX requirements.
-Let's find out how:
+In fact, KuppingerCole's analysis reveals that Zluri's automated access remediation and entitlement control policies allow access reviews to be finished in days instead of weeks or months.

 • Automated Access Certification Excellence: SOX 404(b) compliance mandates regular assessment and certification of internal controls, including access controls.
 Zluri's automated access certification feature simplifies this process by automating the review and certification of access controls, ensuring compliance by regularly verifying and certifying access rights.